mahunterUSGS/TWSC_Data_Management/LESSONS/Policies.md

 [Executive Order 12906](http://www.fgdc.gov/policyandplanning/executive_order) - Established the National Spatial Data Infrastructure, a National Geospatial Data Clearinghouse, spatial data standards, and a National Digital Geospatial Data Framework.
 Effective 1994, amended 2003

 [NASA SMD SPD 41a](https://science.nasa.gov/science-red/s3fs-public/atoms/files/SMD-information-policy-SPD-41a.pdf) - Updated guidance for SMD funded researchers to meet open data requirements

+## What This Means for You

+Anyone who receives funding from a public institution is legally obligated to preserve any publications, software or data (collected or produced) in a trusted long-term digital repository, and ensure they are indexed with data.gov.